IamJesseP/InventoryManagementSystem/README.md

 This is a Windows Forms Application (.NET Framework) inventory management application written in C#.
 The program executes everything in memory and does not use a database.
 Using the buttons beneath the appropriate tables, users can add, delete, and modify parts and products.
 The Delete and Search functions are the same for both Products and Parts.

+An installable application of this project can be found [here](https://github.com/IamJesseP/InventoryManagementSystem/blob/main/Install/InvMngSys.application)

 ### Technologies
 * C#